conmac7/oss-selfhosted-catalog/README.md

 <h3 id="serenity-os" align="center">SerenityOS</h3>

-&nbsp;SerenityOS is a free and open source desktop operating system that has been in continuous development since 2018.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;SerenityOS is a free and open source desktop operating system that has been in continuous development since 2018.
 Initially the one-man project of Swedish programmer Andreas Kling, SerenityOS is now developed by a community of hobbyists.

-The system supports the x86-64 instruction set, features a preemptive kernel, and hosts multiple complex applications including its own web browser and integrated development environment (IDE)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The system supports the x86-64 instruction set, features a preemptive kernel, and hosts multiple complex applications including its own web browser and integrated development environment (IDE)

-SerenityOS aims to be a modern Unix-like operating system, with a look and feel that emulates 1990s operating systems such as Microsoft Windows and Mac OS.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;SerenityOS aims to be a modern Unix-like operating system, with a look and feel that emulates 1990s operating systems such as Microsoft Windows and Mac OS.
 Incorporating third-party code into the system is discouraged.

-The web browser for instance, does not use a preexisting web engine such as WebKit, instead using its own known as LibWeb.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The web browser for instance, does not use a preexisting web engine such as WebKit, instead using its own known as LibWeb.
 There is a collection of ported software, such as GCC, Git and Doom, with varying levels of functionality.

-Development does not adhere to a release cycle; as such, there are no releases.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Development does not adhere to a release cycle; as such, there are no releases.
 Additionally, no binary distributions are provided and prospects are expected to build the system from source.

-The system is written in what the authors call "Serenity C++", a variant of C++ that lacks exceptions and features its own standard library.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The system is written in what the authors call "Serenity C++", a variant of C++ that lacks exceptions and features its own standard library.